The city of Cincinnati is making progress when it comes to contracting with businesses owned by women and minorities.

 City officials track their spending with businesses owned by women and minorities when the business owners provide that information voluntarily.
 But businesses are not required to provide it.

 Even so, the city has faced considerable pressure from the public and business leaders to boost its spending with women and minorities, who make up a large percentage of the city's population but win a tiny fraction of the total contracts awarded.

 Between Jan.
 1 and March 31 of this year, for example:

 • The city spent nearly $70 million on various products and services.

 • Of that total, the city spent about $1.8 million, or 2.6 percent, with small businesses owned by African-Americans.

 • The city spent about $2.6 million, or 3.2 percent, with small companies owned by white women.

 • In all, the city spent roughly $10.4 million, or 18.5 percent, with certified SBEs.
 That includes businesses owned by minorities, white women and white men.

 "We've done a great job of meeting the SBE goals over many years, which is good," Cranley said.
 "But we clearly campaigned on the belief that our contracting policies should reflect the diversity of the city."

-Insiders can read more about how the Economic Inclusion Advisory Committee aims to do that, what members of the committee think of the work and the other efforts the city has underway to improve the its contracting results with women- and minority-owned businesses.
+Insiders can read more about how the Economic Inclusion Advisory Council aims to do that, what members of the council think of the work and the other efforts the city has underway to improve the its contracting results with women- and minority-owned businesses.